 Mango is a delicious and nutritious fruit for humans, but what about cats?
 The good news is that mango is safe for cats to eat — but only in moderation.

-Mango contains essential vitamins and minerals that can benefit your pet's health, such as vitamins C, A, and E. These vitamins can help boost your feline friend's immune system and protect them from certain diseases.
-Mango also contains antioxidants which help reduce inflammation throughout the body.
+Mango contains essential vitamins and minerals that can benefit your pet's health, such as vitamin C, A, and E. These vitamins can help boost your feline friend's immune system and protect them from certain diseases.
+Mango also contains antioxidants which are helpful in reducing inflammation throughout the body.

 As always, before introducing a new food item into your pet's diet, consult with your veterinarian first!
-If your cat eats mango (or any food) and is showing signs of illness such as lethargy, diarrhoea, or vomiting, reach out to your veterinarian immediately.
-If they require veterinary care related to eating unsafe foods, cat insurance can help cover the cost of treatment.
+If your cat eats mango (or any food) and is showing signs of illness such as lethargy, diarrhea, or vomiting, reach out to your veterinarian immediately.
+If they require veterinary care related to eating unsafe foods, pet insurance can help cover the cost of treatment.